SPANDigital/presidium/content/_recipes/09-doc-folder/01-single-repository.md

 $ echo "docs/node_modules/" >> .gitignore
 $ echo "docs/.jekyll/" >> .gitignore
 $ echo "docs/dist/" >> .gitignore
+$ echo "docs/dist/.versions" >> .gitignore
 ```

-From this point onwards you can follow the getting started guide, where your documentation root is simply in `/docs`
+From this point onwards you can follow the getting started guide, where your documentation root is simply in `/docs`.